26

 – dasMetzger

-May 18, 2016 at 12:34
+Commented May 18, 2016 at 12:34

 • 8

 @dasMetzger I think it's a bit of both.
 Sometimes, the method was wrong (Bruce Banner), but others, maybe it's just the wrong subject (Emil Blonsky).
 Captain America: Civil War states that the new Winter Soldiers were already highly feared before the experiments - maybe their aggression comes from the "bad becoming worse" rather than the Serum itself?
-May 18, 2016 at 12:37
+Commented May 18, 2016 at 12:37

 • 8